 Yes, you can play online poker in the United States via WSOP.com.
 The operator offers an online poker platform powered by their interactive partner 888.

 All currently active US WSOP poker sites share liquidity with each other and with 888 sites.
-WSOP PA players currently have to play in ring-fenced market, at least for a little while, and this will likely be the case for WSOP MI if it launches in the near future.
+WSOP PA players currently have to play in ring-fenced market, at least for a little while, and this is also the case for WSOP MI.

 Yes, WSOP in the US offers plenty of opportunity to play for WSOP bracelets online.
 In fact, in 2020, the entire series was moved to the online environment due to unforeseen circumstances.
 However, even in a normal situation, there are several bracelet-awarding events on WSOP.com sites every year.